 Albuquerque residents have been able to visit their public library at the northwest corner of Edith and Central since 1901, when Joshua and Sarah Raynolds donated Perkins Hall to the City of Albuquerque.

-After Perkins Hall was damaged by fire in 1923, the City dedicated money from a 1924 bond issue to build the current structure.
+With the growth of the city, and after Perkins Hall suffered some damage by fire in 1923, it was decided that Albuquerque needed a new purpose-built library.
+The City dedicated money from a 1924 bond issue to build the current structure.
 Erna Fergusson was among the citizens who lobbied for the Pueblo Revival style building.
-Architect Arthur Rossiter teamed with artist Gustave Baumann to build a unique facility that opened to the public on March 22, 1925.
+Builder Arthur Rossiter teamed with artist Gustave Baumann to build a unique facility that opened to the public on March 23, 1925.

 Additions in 1947 expanded the stack area, the reading area and the children's room, increased office space for the staff, and made bookmobile service possible.
-1951 saw the addition of Botts Memorial Hall and the portico to the south side of the building.
+1951 saw the addition of Botts Memorial Hall, the west reading room, and the portico to the south side of the building.

 By the 1970s, the library system’s needs outpaced the building's capacity.
 A new Main Library was built downtown at 5th and Copper.
 Losses of historic buildings like the Alvarado Hotel (1970) underscored the need to preserve the old Main library.
 After renovations, the building was reopened in 1978 as the Special Collections Library.
 The former children's area became the Center for the Book.
 The City Council recognized the Old Main Library as an Albuquerque Landmark in September 1979.